 Ebb & Flow

-Ebb & flow is a system that fills an entire tray up with nutrient solution, so that each plant is sitting in a couple inches of nutrient solution.
+Ebb & flow is a system that fills an entire tray up with nutrient solution.
+Each plant sits in a couple of inches of nutrient solution.
 Then it all drains back into a reservoir after a predetermined amount of time.
 First off, the good thing about this system is it will water every plant in the tray.

 Nutrient Film Technique

-This is another system ideal for plants that love water, such as lettuce.
+This is another system ideal for plants with small root systems, such as lettuce.
 Plants are placed in a small container or the stock is held in place in a lid over a trough.
-The roots grow into a trough where nutrient is running most of the time.
+The roots grow into a trough where a nutrient solution is running most of the time.
 Because the roots are exposed, the water must be on most of the time.

 Deep Water Culture

-Soil works with run to waste systems, drip irrigation, and hand watering.
+This media works with run to waste systems, drip irrigation, and hand watering.